jaypancholi94/spellbook/docs/index.md

 features:
   - icon: 🌱
-    title: Growing Garden
+    title: Flourishing Garden
-    details: This wiki will evolve and change as I look up more stuff.
+    details: An Ever-Blooming Wiki, Nurtured by Curiosity and Constant Discovery!
-  - icon: 💽
+  - icon: 🔮
-    title: Cache
+    title: Enchanted Cache
-    details: Think of it as my personal knowledge cache
+    details: Consider this my personal vault of wisdom, brimming with enchanted insights and arcane knowledge
   - icon: 🔗
-    title: Broken Link
+    title: Shattered Portals
-    details: There will be broken links, and may fix in future
+    details: Some enchanted pathways may be broken now, but fear not—restoration spells may mend them in time
 ---